 A tracheostomy bypasses the upper airway and therefore prevents normal humidification and filtration of inhaled air.
 Therefore, unless air inhaled via the tracheostomy tube is humidified, the epithelium of the trachea and bronchi will become dry which increases the potential for tube blockage.
 Tracheal humidification can be provided by a heated humidifier or Heat and Moisture Exchanger (HME) or a Tracheostomy bib.

 Heated humidification: delivers gas at body temperature saturated with water which prevents the thickening of secretions.
 The temperature is set at 37°C delivering a temperature ranging from 36.5°C - 37.5°C at the tracheostomy site.
-Heated humidification for tracheostomy patients should be delivered via a humidifier as per oxygen policy.
+Heated humidification for tracheostomy patients should be delivered via a humidifier as per the Oxygen clinical guideline (nursing).
 Indications for the use of heated humidification include:

 Heat Moisture Exchanger (HME): contains a hygroscopic paper surface that absorbs the moisture in expired air.
 Upon inspiration the air passes over the hygroscopic paper surface and moistens and warms the air that passes into the airway.